 - each classroom contains a Working Wall for Maths and a Working Wall for English.
 Work on these displays should be well-presented and kept up-to-date to reflect current learning; - each classroom's RE display is updated for each new Come & See topic.
-Each display should be backed with the appropriate liturgical colour, contain key vocabulary, key questions and children's written work; - each classroom contains a Rainbow Grammar display with text that is large enough to be referred to by the children from their seats; - their classroom contains an inviting reading area that is kept neat and tidy at all times; - Topic (History and/or Geography) displays in communal areas are put up and completed by the end of the second week of each topic.
+Each display should be contain the appropriate liturgical colour (either as backing paper or border paper).
+Each display should contain key vocabulary, key questions and children's written work; - each classroom contains a Rainbow Grammar display with text that is large enough to be referred to by the children from their seats; - their classroom contains an inviting reading area that is kept neat and tidy at all times; - Topic (History and/or Geography) displays in communal areas are put up and completed by the end of the second week of each topic.
 These must contain a clear title, key vocabulary, key questions and examples of children's written work; - Children should have access to key resources at all times Maths toolboxes, miniwhiteboards and stationery items.